fdemmer/flask-principal/docs/index.rst

 simple quickstart example is presented with commenting::

     from flask import Flask, Response
-    from flask.ext.principal import Principal, Permission, RoleNeed
+    from flask.ext.principal import Principal, Permission, RolePermit

     app = Flask(__name__)

     # load the extension
-    principals = Principal(app)
+    p = Principal(app)

-    # Create a permission with a single Need, in this case a RoleNeed.
+    # Create a permission with a single Permit, in this case a RolePermit.
-    admin_permission = Permission(RoleNeed('admin'))
+    admin_permission = Permission(RolePermit('admin'))

-    # protect a view with a principal for that need
+    # protect a view with a principal for that permit
     @app.route('/admin')
     @admin_permission.require()
     def do_admin_index():